pseudotensor/open-strawberry/CONTRIBUTING.md

 ## Community

-- Join our [Slack channel](https://openstrawberry.slack.com) for discussions and questions.
+- Join our [Slack channel](https://open-strawberry.slack.com) for discussions and questions.
-- Follow us on [Twitter](https://twitter.com/OpenStrawberry) for updates.
+- Follow us on [Twitter](https://twitter.com/open-strawberry) for updates.
-- Check out our [blog](https://openstrawberry.github.io/blog) for in-depth articles and tutorials.
+- Check out our [blog](https://open-strawberry.github.io/blog) for in-depth articles and tutorials.
 - Discuss on [Discord](https://discord.com/invite/generative-h2o-ai-community-1097462770674438174) with the community.

-Thank you for contributing to OpenStrawberry!
+Thank you for contributing to open-strawberry!